 "Yeah.
-Don't know how he got out, or why he came after us, but…well he and Jin burned down the church, killed our guardian, kidnapped Saya and…" Ragna hesitated.
-Well, if it gets me not-getting-attacked points…"Jin cut off my arm, leaving me for dead.
+Don't know how he got out, or why he came after us, but… well he and Jin burned down the church, killed our guardian, kidnapped Saya and…" Ragna hesitated.
+Well, if it gets me not-getting-attacked points…"Jin cut off my arm and left me for dead.
 If I had to guess, the piece of shit is just trying to finish the job now."

 "A fake.
 My master trained me for years just to control it."

 "Your master?"
 Tsubaki couldn't help herself.
 She knew she was getting a little too interested in the criminal's past, but she managed to convince herself it could make for good information for the NOL.
 "Who's that?"

 "Guy named Jubei.
 You've probably heard of him."